-- Students whose three submissions are primarily “superior” will be given a “writes with distinction” designation on their transcript and will receive a congratulatory letter and certificate.
+- Students whose submissions are primarily “superior” will be given a “writes with distinction” designation on their transcript.
+This requires an overall average score of 3.75.

 - Ratings are used to show the University how well students are writing and whether writing goals are being met at the undergraduate level.

 Good Practice: Keep all coursework electronically until you graduate!